getBoolean/boolean_lints/README.md

 <!-- omit from toc -->
 # Boolean Lints

 `boolean_lints` is a developer tool made using `custom_lint`, designed to help stop common issues and simplify repetetive tasks.
-It adds various warnings with quick fixes and refactoring options.
+It aims to adds various warnings with quick fixes and refactoring options.
 At the moment, the only lint rule enabled is [banned_code](doc/LINTS.md#banned_code).

 ## Table of Contents